dudang/golt/README.md

 Golt is a load testing tool written in Go currently supporting only HTTP requests.

 # How it works
-Define your test plan with a JSON file and run golt!
+Define your test plan with a JSON or YAML file and run golt!
+- Example of the syntax can be found in the test folder